Rain or shine: Northwood-Kensett advances past West Hancock

 After a series of downpours and thunderstorms, the West Fork baseball team worked furiously for four hours to make sure the four teams there could get in the doubleheader on Saturday.

 The first pitch in Northwood-Kensett and West Hancock's baseball game came at 8:10 p.m.
-The Vikings put an end to the Eagles season, beating Eagles, 12-4.
+The Vikings put an end to the Eagles season, beating them 12-4.

-"I challenged them to stay focused in and they were able to do that," Northwood-Kensett head coach Jeff Ferstein said.
-"Our guys really did a great job staying prepared all day.
-I was really impressed with their ability to stay focused throughout the whole time.
-Today was a crazy day."

 West Hancock jumped to an early 3-0 lead, scoring all three runs in the second inning.
 The Vikings were able to get one back in the bottom of the second frame to make the score 3-1.